-- They've a fantastic vocabulary!: They cursed 4 times today and took the lords name in vein when they dropped a toy.
+- They have a fantastic vocabulary!: They cursed 4 times today and took the lords name in vain when they dropped a toy.

 - How are they with their siblings at home?
 Depending on tone this either means A) Are they bullied for being such a little whingebag?
 Or B) Is there a safeword to stop them hitting other kids?